openshift/machine-config-operator/docs/HACKING.md

 When a PR is complete you'll see a lot of information more nicely rendered, including artifacts.
 The `pods/` directory for example has the logs for the various pods.
 Lists of some important objects are extracted to JSON; for example `nodes.json` has a list of the node state.
-For this project, the the `machineconfigs.json` and `machineconfigpools.json` are commonly useful.
+For this project, the `machineconfigs.json` and `machineconfigpools.json` are commonly useful.

 ## Logging into a cluster live